I'm in LOVE with SiteGround.

 I'll cut to the chase, these are the things you care about with hosting, and SiteGround delivers:

-- Customer Service: I’m putting this number one because their customer services is outstanding.
+I'm putting this number one because their customer services are outstanding.
 They answer support tickets within minutes not hours.
 And the support is detailed and friendly.
 They go above and beyond.

 - Pricing: I actually like that their pricing is inexpensive, but not super cheap.
 Reason being is that I know they're selling at sustainable prices and they can take that profit to reinvest in their platform.
 Guess what, if you're paying another company $1/month for hosting it's either crappy or you're going to get upsold at a later date.